Rewind (2023 film): Plot

 The next morning, John discovers Mary's plans to enroll in culinary school in Singapore, taking Austin, who was accepted into a music academy there, with her.
 Mary asserts her desire to pursue her own dreams, leaving John feeling that his sacrifices have been in vain.
 He confronts Lods, who is setting up lights in the yard.
 Lods chastises John's selfishness and offers to reverse time, allowing Mary to die as initially fated, but John refuses.
 Later, on their way to Austin's play, John gives Mary his heartfelt blessing to pursue her dreams with their son in Singapore.
 At the critical moment of the accident, John deftly avoids the collision with the tree, saving Mary's life.

-While watching Austin's play, John spots Lods in the audience, a chilling reminder that it's almost 3:00 PM, the moment Mary was meant to die.
+While watching Austin's play, John spots Lods in the audience, a chilling reminder that it's almost 3:00 p.m., the moment Mary was meant to die.
 Outside in the hallway, John pleads for his life, but ultimately accepts his fate after Lods assures him his death will inspire Mary to become a successful restaurateur and Austin a renowned pianist who dedicates his performances to his father's memory.
 Lods grants him a final wish: to see the end of his son's play.

 Back in the auditorium, John watches as Austin dedicates his performance to his parents.
 John moves to embrace him, but Austin walks past him, rushing into the hall.
 Following, John finds Austin and Mary hovering over his collapsed body, and a dawning, somber realization washes over him: he is already dead.
 He then steps into a bright, inviting light, signaling his journey to the afterlife.
 At John's wake, Mary delivers a heartfelt eulogy as Austin plays the piano, honoring his father's final wishes.
 Years later, both Mary and Austin thrive in their successful careers.
 After bidding farewell to Austin, now with a family of his own, an elderly Mary shares a poignant dance with John's spirit, a testament to enduring love and the profound impact of his sacrifice.